 Does your dog know how to lie down on cue?
-Teaching the "down" cue to your dog is almost as simple as sit.
+All dogs should know how to lie down when asked.
+Teaching the "down" cue to your dog is almost as simple as training your dog to sit.
 This is an important basic command.
-Down can be very useful to help your dog relax in a hectic situation, or to keep him in a stay for a long period of time.
+Down can be very useful to help your dog relax in a hectic situation or to keep him in a stay for a long period of time.
 It's also the first step in certain dog tricks, such as roll over.

 Training Your Dog to Lie Down